axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 - 94% CSAT
 - In business since 2006 (aka experienced with evolved intuition and taste)
 - 90% full-time team — not a rotating freelancer bench
 - US, UK, and India presence for timezone overlap and cost-effective delivery

-We keep revenue-critical platforms improving — consistently, predictably, and with clear accountability.
+- We keep revenue-critical platforms improving — consistently, predictably, and with clear accountability.

 ---

 ## The Axioned Journey

 Since 2006, we’ve supported growth-focused teams by building, running, and improving their digital platforms.

-Not as a vendor you call when something breaks.

-As the partner responsible for keeping execution moving.
+As the tech-partner responsible for keeping execution moving.